EternityX/DEADCELL-CSGO/README.md

 - Crashes and lots of them.
 - If you come across any more issues, please notify us via the issue tracker.

-We are accepting any push requests that fix any of the aforementioned issues.
+We are accepting any pull requests that fix any of the aforementioned issues.

 #  ❤️ Credits
 ### Main contributors